gscbravo/inf/README.md

 - [ ] Staff only board
 - [ ] IP address blocking
 - [ ] Research more on if current IP logging method for posts is good
+- [ ] Replace numbers at the start of board names with the number spelled out